Without even looking around for any witnesses to his act of dishonesty the sign thief kept going at the same pace.

 Without further ado the wooden sign clattered onto the sidewalk.
 The sign thief kept going without looking back.
 As I gathered my neighbor’s property I watched the fleeing hippie break into a sprint, cross Grace Street and disappear going toward Monroe Park at the next corner.

-With a big smile I carried the recovered property back to the store, which was a few doors west of the Biograph.
-Obviously, I don’t really remember exactly what I said to the thief three decades ago, verbatim, but that was a faithful recounting of the events.
+Then I carried the recovered property back to the store, which was a few doors west of the Biograph.
+Obviously, I don’t really remember exactly what I said to the thief over three decades ago, verbatim, but that was a faithful recounting of the events.

-What I had done came in great part from a young man’s sense of righteous indignation, together with the spirit of camaraderie that existed among some of the neighborhood’s merchants in that time.
-There were a bunch of us then in our mid-20s, who were running businesses on that bohemian strip — bars, retail shops, etc. We were friends and we watched out for one another.
+What I had done came in part from a young man’s sense of righteous indignation, together with the spirit of camaraderie that existed among some of the neighborhood’s merchants in that time.
+There were several of us, then in our mid-to-late-20s, who were running businesses on that bohemian strip — bars, retail shops, etc. We were friends and we watched out for one another.

 Now I’m amazed that I used to do such things.
-My tough guy performance had lasted about a minute.
+My tough guy performance had lasted less than a minute.
 The character I invented was drawn somewhat from Humphrey Bogart, with as much Robert Mitchum as I could muster.
-Hey, the thief didn’t look back, so he must have felt lucky to get away.
+Hey, the thief must have felt lucky to get away.

 Who knows?
 Maybe he’s still telling this same story, too, but from another angle.